**POSTPONED** Understanding Police Use of Force - The Real Rules, Johnson County Sheriff's Office UOF2022-05

-- Ability to identify use of force principles that keep students psychologically prepared for victory.
+- Ability to identify use of force principles that prepare students psychologically for victory.

 - Certificate of course completion available for a fee of $3

-- Certificate request must be generated through the online certificate request link @ www.PROTRAININC.com3
+- A certificate request must be generated through the online certificate request link @ www.PROTRAININC.com

 - (1 day) 7-hour course.